Updated On

 Store Fruit Carefully

-As I’ve said, I believe addressing the actual problem is most important.
-The problem isn’t that you have fruit flies; it’s that something in your home is attracting them.
+As I’ve said, addressing your fruit fly problem proactively is most important.
+The problem isn’t the fruit flies — it’s that something in your home is attracting them.

 Properly storing fruits can minimize fruit fly attraction.
 Keep ripe fruits in the refrigerator or store them in airtight containers.
 If you prefer to keep fruits at room temperature, check them regularly for signs of overripeness or decay, and consume or discard them promptly.

-If you prefer to shy away from rough chemicals, there are pest control companies that provide natural pest control services.
+If you prefer to avoid strong chemicals, some pest control companies provide natural pest control services.
 Fill out the form below to learn more.

 How To Prevent Fruit Flies From Coming Back